Creating the perfect email marketing strategy: What you need to know

-Email is pretty darn powerful.
-In fact, for every dollar spent on email, businesses earn 40 dollars return on their investment.
+Email is powerful.
+In fact, for every dollar spent on email, you can anticipate a $42 return on investment—if you do it well.

 You wouldn’t run a marathon without training for the race.
 Similarly, you shouldn’t begin planning your email marketing strategy without setting goals.